RPVote/eiCompare/README.md

 Please refer to the package vignettes for detailed walkthroughs of how this package facilitates ecological inference.
 To view these in Rstudio, enter `browseVignettes("eiCompare")` in the console after installing the package.

+## Platform dependencies

+The following platform dependencies may be required on Ubuntu/Debian based systems: sudo apt install libfftw3-dev fftw-dev

 ## Learn More